alsalafiyyah/alsalafiyyah.github.io/_posts/muqolat/2024-08-28-islam-religion-of-all-prophets.md

       url: https://instagram.com/alsalafiyyah
 ---

-The mission of all Messengers was to call for the worship of Allah Alone without associating any partners with Him, and the word Islam, in general meaning refers to worshipping Allah Alone without partners or <submitting to Allah Alone.
+The mission of all Messengers was to call for the worship of Allah Alone without associating any partners with Him, and the word Islam, in general meaning refers to worshipping or submitting to Allah Alone without partners.
 Allah Ta'ala Says:

 **"And I (Allah) did not create the jinn and mankind except to worship Me."** [Quran, adh-Dhariyat :56]